'Kindergarten' as weary euro ministers divide over Greece

 Gabriel, also in Brussels, said he aimed to keep Greece in the euro and stressed that France and Germany, traditionally the twin motors of European integration, would work together.

-However, Schaeuble was far from alone in demanding more from Greece and a draft Eurogroup statement, passed to Merkel and the other leaders meeting later on Sunday for endorsement, spells out a long list of measures Athens must take straight away.
-It also included a specific, German-accented, threat of Grexit.
+Schaeuble is far from alone in demanding more from Greece and a draft Eurogroup statement, to be passed to Merkel and the other leaders meeting later on Sunday for endorsement, spells out a long list of measures Athens must take straight away.

 With its Eurosceptic coalition allies furiously opposed to giving more cash to Greece, the new Finnish government is also pressing for more.
 Poor, ex-communist states in the east are also finding it hard to justify to their voters why they should pitch in more money for Greeks who are better off than they are.

-And in a reflection of annoyance among other states that imposed painful austerity in exchange for help, the Portuguese minister told Tsakalotos that the third bailout he needs - possibly up to 86 billion euros (62 billion pounds) - was bigger than the only one given to Portugal, a source familiar with the talks said.
+And in a reflection of annoyance among other states that imposed painful austerity in exchange for help, the Portuguese minister told Tsakalotos that the third bailout he was seeking - possibly over 80 billion euros - was bigger than the only one given to Portugal, a source familiar with the talks said.

-A nation of similar size, Portugal received a 78-billion euro (56 billion pounds) bailout in 2011.
+A nation of similar size, Portugal received a 78-billion euro bailout in 2011.
 Greece has already had 240 billion euros.

 There are also divisions among governments, reflecting the stakes and difficulty of the dilemma.